Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Experimental Details

 Conversely, the bound is low for Table~\ref{tab:r} with the probability mass distributed uniformly only when $y=x_1=x_2$ and $0$ elsewhere.
 As a result, $X_1$ is always equal to $X_2$ (perfect dependence), and yet $Y$ perfectly explains away the dependence between $X_1$ and $X_2$ so $I(X_1;X_2|Y) = 0$: $\lowa = 0 \le 0=S$.
 Note that this is an example of perfect redundancy and zero synergy - for an example with synergy, refer back to \textsc{disagreement XOR} in Table~\ref{tab:dis_xor} - due to disagreement there is non-zero $I(X_1;X_2)$ but the label explains some of the relationships between $X_1$ and $X_2$ so $I(X_1;X_2|Y) < I(X_1;X_2)$: $\lowa = -0.3 \le 1=S$.
 A real-world example is multimodal sentiment analysis from text, video, and audio of monologue videos on \textsc{MOSEI}, $R=0.26$ and $S=0.04$, and as expected the lower bound is small $\lowa = 0.01 \le 0.04=S$.

 \textbf{2.
-The relationship between disagreement and synergy}: To give an intuition of the relationship between disagreement, uniqueness, and synergy, we use one illustrative example shown in Table~\ref{tab:dis_xor}, which we call \textsc{disagreement XOR}.
+The relationship between synergy and uniqueness}: To give an intuition of the relationship between disagreement, uniqueness, and synergy, we use one illustrative example shown in Table~\ref{tab:dis_xor}, which we call \textsc{disagreement XOR}.
 We observe that there is maximum disagreement between marginals $p(y|x_1)$ and $p(y|x_2)$: the likelihood for $y$ is high when $y$ is the same bit as $x_1$, but reversed for $x_2$.
 Given both $x_1$ and $x_2$: $y$ seems to take a `disagreement' XOR of the individual marginals, i.e. $p(y|x_1,x_2) = p(y|x_1) \ \textrm{XOR} \ p(y|x_2)$, which indicates synergy (note that an exact XOR would imply perfect agreement and high synergy).
 The actual disagreement is $0.15$, synergy is $0.16$, and uniqueness is $0.02$, indicating a very strong lower bound $\lowb=0.13 \le 0.16=S$.
-A real-world equivalent dataset is \textsc{MUStARD} for sarcasm detection from video, audio, and text~\cite{castro2019towards}, where the presence of sarcasm is often due to a contradiction between what is expressed in language and speech, so disagreement $\alpha=0.12$ is the highest out of all the video datasets, giving a lower bound $\lowb=0.11 \le 0.44 = S$.
+A real-world equivalent dataset is \textsc{MUStARD} for sarcasm detection from video, audio, and text~\citep{castro2019towards}, where the presence of sarcasm is often due to a contradiction between what is expressed in language and speech, so disagreement $\alpha=0.12$ is the highest out of all the video datasets, giving a lower bound $\lowb=0.11 \le 0.44 = S$.

 On the contrary, the lower bound is low when all disagreement is explained by uniqueness (e.g., $y=x_1$, Table~\ref{tab:u}), which results in $\lowb = 0 \le 0 = S$ ($\alpha$ and $U$ cancel each other out).
-A real-world equivalent is \textsc{MIMIC} involving mortality and disease prediction from tabular patient data and time-series medical sensors~\cite{johnson2016mimic}.
+A real-world equivalent is \textsc{MIMIC} involving mortality and disease prediction from tabular patient data and time-series medical sensors~\citep{johnson2016mimic}.
 Disagreement is high $\alpha=0.13$ due to unique information $U_1=0.25$, so the lower bound informs us about the lack of synergy $\lowb = -0.12 \le 0.02 = S$.

 Finally, the lower bound is loose when there is synergy without disagreement, such as \textsc{agreement XOR} ($y=x_1 \textrm{ XOR } x_2$, Table~\ref{tab:xor}) where the marginals $p(y|x_i)$ are both uniform, but there is full synergy: $\lowb = 0 \le 1 = S$.
-Real-world datasets which fall into agreement synergy include \textsc{UR-FUNNY} where there is low disagreement in predicting humor $\alpha=0.03$, and relatively high synergy $S=0.18$, which results in a loose lower bound $\lowb = 0.01 \le 0.18=S$.
+Real-world datasets that have synergy without disagreement include \textsc{UR-FUNNY} where there is low disagreement in predicting humor $\alpha=0.03$, and relatively high synergy $S=0.18$, which results in a loose lower bound $\lowb = 0.01 \le 0.18=S$.